-- Virtual advisory services are being delivered to 152 factories (252 advisory virtual visits) with special consideration being given to the need to observe physical distancing, other OSH-related measures and issues related to wages payment as well as industrial relations.
+- Virtual advisory services are being delivered to 190 factories (392 virtual and on-site advisory visits) with special consideration being given to the need to observe physical distancing, other OSH-related measures and issues related to wages payment as well as industrial relations.

 - Virtual trainings have been delivered (in collaboration with government and other experts) on:Positive Wellbeing in the Workplace/Stress Management (for 45 factories); Supervisory skills training with a focus on leadership during Crisis (10 factories);Certified OSH Expert training (13 factories); OSH Management System Training (10 factories); Labour Norm Expert Training (10 factories); Promoting inclusion in the Workplace, Workplace Dialogue & OSH (42 factories).